Last updated on July 1st, 2023 at 11:45 pm

 (a) OPEN CONDUIT WIRING

-This is a simple wiring.
-Generally, it is used in public places, c.g.., railway stations, hospitals. schools etc. For conduit wiring work steel or P.V.C. pipes are used.
+This is simple wiring.
+Generally, it is used in public places, c.g.., railway stations, and hospitals. schools etc. For conduit wiring work steel or P.V.C. pipes are used.
 For requirements of 440 volts and above, only steel conduit pipes conforming to IS 1653-1954 should be used.
 Open conduit wiring is easy to erect and is water-proof.
-P.V.C. conduits are easy to bend, cut, shock-proof and there are no possibilities of short circuits.
+P.V.C. conduits are easy to bend, cut, and shock-proof and there are no possibilities of short circuits.

 - P.V.C. or steel pipes